 The Sacramento Superior Court stated that it does not believe it is necessary to send annual notices to appointed minor's counsel of the need to file a declaration.
 The court stated that the order appointing minor's counsel includes a specific requirement that the minor's counsel submit a declaration within 10 days of appointment and before beginning any work on a case.
-The court stated that it will provide minor's counsel with an order in each case it appoints counsel.
+The court included in its Order Appointing Counsel for a Child the specific requirement to file a declaration of qualifications within 10 days of appointment or before beginning work on a case.
+The court's alternative approach addresses our concern that the minor's counsel should submit the required declaration in a timely manner.